-Manage and produce bespoke consulting projects for clients in the public and private sector on geopolitical and macroeconomic concerns.
-I also conduct training seminars on analytical methodology, horizon scanning, and scenario planning.
+Managed and produced bespoke consulting projects for clients in the public and private sector on geopolitical and macroeconomic concerns.
+I also conducted training seminars on analytical methodology, horizon scanning, and scenario planning.

 June 2013 – October 2015

-Manage and produce North American, Australian and New Zealand coverage for Oxford Analytica's Daily Brief subscription service, focusing on macroeconomics, political economy, and geopolitics.
-Contribute to consulting projects by the Advisory practice of Oxford Analytica.
+Managed and produced North American, Australian and New Zealand coverage for Oxford Analytica's Daily Brief subscription service, focusing on macroeconomics, political economy, and geopolitics.
+Contributed to consulting projects by the Advisory practice of Oxford Analytica.
 Have discussed US politics and economics on BBC radio and World Service TV.